Dealing with the grief of losing someone to cardiovascular disease (CVD)

 Growing up I used to think that remembering and ruminating on when people had died meant people weren’t moving on with their lives and I couldn’t quite understand why people would want to do that.

-Sometimes we don’t get it until we get it and 3 years ago, I got it.
+Sometimes we don’t get it until we get it and in 2019, it hit me like a freight train!

-It was on the morning of the 23rd of July 2019 that I got an unexpected call on my mobile.
-It was my nephew.
-He was in a waiting area at the hospital in Sheffield, the UK anxiously waiting to hear news of Dad who had been taken in with a suspected heart attack.
+It was on the morning of the 23rd of July 2019 that I was at home in QLD Australia when I got an unexpected call on my mobile.
+It was my nephew calling from Sheffield, UK.
+He was at the hospital later in the evening the day before, anxiously waiting to hear news of Dad who had been taken in with a suspected heart attack.

 He wasn’t able to see him as he was being assessed and treated by the surgical team and he was waiting anxiously for news.

-Dad and I had spoken twice a week on Skype for years and we had only chatted on Sunday evening before and this was not what I expected to hear.
+Dad and I had spoken twice a week on Skype for years and we had only chatted on Sunday evening, the day before and this was not what I expected to hear.

 In hindsight, it was actually on the cards.
 Over the previous few years, there were obvious signs his heart was deteriorating; he had many minor attacks, frequent chest pain, feeling out of breath and low in energy, and in 2014 had to have his right leg amputated above the knee due to a vascular blockage.